-In this example, service package ServicePackageA gets one core on the nodes where it is placed.
+In this example, the service package called ServicePackageA gets one core on the nodes where it is placed.
 This service package contains two code packages (CodeA1 and CodeA2), and both specify the

 Memory limits are absolute, so both code packages are limited to 1024 MB of memory (and a soft-guarantee reservation of the same).
-Code packages (containers or processes) are not able to allocate more memory than this limit, and attempting to do so results in an out-of-memory exception.
+Code packages (containers or processes) can't allocate more memory than this limit, and attempting to do so results in an out-of-memory exception.
 For resource limit enforcement to work, all code packages within a service package should have memory limits specified.

-Besides CPU and memory, it is possible to specify other resource limits for containers.
-These limits are specified at code package level, and will be applied when container is started.
-Unlike with CPU and memory, CLuster Resource Manager will not be aware of these resources, and will not do any capacity checks or load balancing for them.
+Besides CPU and memory, it's possible to specify other resource limits for containers.
+These limits are specified at the code-package level and are applied when the container is started.
+Unlike with CPU and memory, Cluster Resource Manager isn't aware of these resources, and won't do any capacity checks or load balancing for them.

-- MemoryReservationInMB - soft limit for memory governance that is enforced only when memory contention is detected on the node.
+- MemoryReservationInMB: The soft limit for memory governance that is enforced only when memory contention is detected on the node.

-- CpuPercent - Percentage of CPU that the container can use.
+- CpuPercent: The percentage of CPU that the container can use.
 If CPU limits are specified for the service package, this parameter is effectively ignored.

-- BlockIOWeight - block IO weight for relative to other containers.
+- BlockIOWeight: The block IO weight for relative to other containers.

 These resources can be combined with CPU and memory.
 Here is an example of how to specify additional resources for containers: